vermashaurya/ocr-lens/README.md

 # OCR Lens

-OCR Lens is a static web app that extracts text from images in the browser.
-It lets you compare different OCR engines:
+An OCR Engine Comparison platform that extracts text from images in the browser in real time.

 - **Tesseract.js** — Runs entirely on-device (privacy-friendly, no server needed)
 - **OCR.space** — Cloud-based, uses included API key